So you’re looking for an online letting agent? The number of online letting agents is growing year on year.

 The last thing you want as a landlord is to be woken up in the middle of the night by a tenant complaining that a pipe at your property burst or the A/C is broken.

+Online letting agents cover general maintenance repairs and are the first port of call for tenants in case of an emergency.
 If accidents or issues pose any danger to the tenants or the property, they must be fixed immediately.
 You don’t want your tenants complaining to the council or causing you legal trouble.

 Quick Tip for Finding an Online Letting Agent As the landlord, you’re responsible for any maintenance or repair fees associated with the property.
 Keep in mind that some online letting agents will add additional fees for finding and scheduling the contractors.
 Discuss these potential fees before hiring the agent to avoid paying twice.

 E. LEGAL SERVICES & DISPUTES